AudiusProject/audius-k8s-manifests/sp-utilities/README.md

 ## Service Provider Utilities & Actions

 This project is a set of common scripts and utilities to manage services.
-There's two sub-folders, one for `creator-node` and one for `discovery-provider`.
+There's three sub-folders, one for `creator-node` and one for `discovery-provider`, and one to process claims.

 ### creator-node/